-Primary: UAM Department of Public Safety
+Primary: UAM University Police Department

 Support: Monticello Fire Department

-Monticello Police Department

-Drew County Sheriff's Office
+Monticello Police Department Drew County Sheriff's Office

-The UAM Department of Public Safety is the primary responsible department for providing search and rescue capabilities for the University community during an incident, and may require support from the Monticello Fire Department, Monticello Police Department, Drew County Sheriff's Office, and volunteer organizations.
+The UAM University Police Department is the primary responsible department for providing search and rescue capabilities for the University community during an incident, and may require support from the Monticello Fire Department, Monticello Police Department, Drew County Sheriff's Office, and volunteer organizations.

-- The Director of Public Safety, or designee, provides for coordination between departments and partnering agencies to mitigate, prepare for, respond to, and recover from an incident requiring search and rescue. - Develop and maintain a list of possible resources that could be requested in an emergency. - Ensure that the appropriate personnel are trained to the proper level of NIMS. - Maintain a list of trained personnel to serve in the EOC during an emergency or disaster. - Develop procedures to document costs for reimbursement. - Participate in drills and exercises when requested.
+- The Director of University Police, or designee, provides for coordination between departments and partnering agencies to mitigate, prepare for, respond to, and recover from an incident requiring search and rescue. - Develop and maintain a list of possible resources that could be requested in an emergency. - Ensure that the appropriate personnel are trained to the proper level of NIMS. - Maintain a list of trained personnel to serve in the EOC during an emergency or disaster. - Develop procedures to document costs for reimbursement. - Participate in drills and exercises when requested.